Amanda-W/Udacity-Arcade-Game-Clone/README.md

 * HTML 5 Canvas

-*How to Play*  You can clone this repo to play this game from your own computer.
+*How to Play*:  You can clone this repo to play this game from your own computer.